idbord/CMM_Python/README.md

 # CMM_Python
-A interpreter for CMM  that written  in Python
+An interpreter for CMM  that written  in Python

 ```py
 /*